Datarock: ML powered drill core analysis software

 This success led to a family of equally-successful neural network models developed with Solve for other Australian mining clients built to tackle other geological use cases, including rock texture analysis, rock tray fragmentation, rock quality designation, and grain analysis.

-DataRock opens new, and revisits old, areas of mineral exploration
+Opening new and revisiting old areas of mineral exploration

 It’s estimated that Australian mining companies alone commonly hold up to ten years of suitable photos, between 150,000 and 300,000 per deposit, and that machine-learning powered analysis using DataRock is a highly cost-effective investment to uncover value in old deposits.